walkingkindle/myblog/content/posts/now.md

 **What I'm reading**: [When a leap second broke half the internet](https://www.somebits.com/weblog/tech/bad/leap-second-2012.html#:~:text=Nelson's%20Weblog%3A%20tech%20%2F%20bad%20%2F%20leap%2Dsecond%2D2012&text=Yesterday's%20leap%20second%20killed%20half,a%20high%20chance%20of%20failing.) by [Nelson's Webblog](https://www.somebits.com/weblog/).
 An interesting throwback to 2012 where a Linux kernel thread with a misconfigured time broke all the services that depended on it, including MySQL, which was used for over [90% of the internet at the time](https://db-engines.com/en/ranking).
 I found this piece from one of the references from [Designing Data Intensive Systems](https://aleksadev.xyz/posts/dataintensivebooknotes/)

+## 25/05/2025

+**What I'm working on:** Exercises from the book [Computer Systems: A Programmer's Perspective](https://csapp.cs.cmu.edu/3e/home.html), including the guide from [Teach Yourself CS](https://teachyourselfcs.com/) and the related exercise.
+I found this guide on one of the websites that offered free resources, and I thought it would be a great time to check out some must-learn topics that would provide thorough understanding of fundemental ideas in CS.

+**Great Tune for this weekend I'm playing on Repeat:** [Spanish Moon by Little Feat](https://open.spotify.com/track/24eRthJ3VWBI7B9cuFBdMG?si=e2759127e16444c5), [Youtube](https://www.youtube.com/watch?v=o6ljNi7RRmE&ab_channel=LittleFeat-Topic)